serg3y/GoPro-Hero3plus-Black-Long-Exposure-with-Time-Lapse/README.md

 2                 |     252
 5                 |      86
 8                 |       0
+Above time table and equation are derived from EXIF information printed to photos collected at various settings.

 Line Feeds:
 - You must use Linux style line feed to end each line, this is ascii code 10, often referred to as "/n" in computer codes